 Before any migration can occur, it is necessary to bring in all of the mailbox information.
 This is done either by the Exchange Agent or by Importing CSV.
 To use the Exchange Agent, download the tool from the Start Discovery flyout in MigrationWiz and install/run it on a server/workstation in an Exchange environment which has the appropriate rights to read the information.
 More in depth information on this agent are found later in this documentation.
 This is then used to send the mailbox data into the MigrationWiz console.
 Discovery options are:

 The batching of mailboxes is handled automatically by the import (discovery) process.
 Mailboxes will be placed inside batches that are named after the OU they were residing in, or by way of the BatchName specified in the CSV file during the import.

 Once the mailboxes are in the system, they can be added to or moved to custom migration batches, which you will set up as part of the migration.
-The Update Existing Mailboxes section provides more detail on exactly how mailboxes will behave in batches that are either rediscovered or re-imported.
+The Update Existing Mailboxes section in the batching documentation provides more detail on exactly how mailboxes will behave in batches that are either rediscovered or re-imported.

 Once your batches are ready to sync, continue to the next step.